Karim-Hussam/Udacity-Data-Anaylsis-Professional-Track/TDBM-Movies/README.md

 # TDBM-Movies
->Udacity Data Analyst Degree - Project I
+Udacity Data Analyst Degree - Project II

-This data set contains informationabout 10,000 movies collected fromThe Movie Database (TMDb),including user ratings and revenue.● Certain columns, like ‘cast’and ‘genres’, contain multiplevalues separated by pipe (|)characters.
-● There are some odd characters in the ‘cast’ column.
+This data set contains informationabout 10,000 movies collected fromThe Movie Database (TMDb), including user ratings and revenue.
+Certain columns, like ‘cast’and ‘genres’, contain multiplevalues separated by pipe (|) characters.
+There are some odd characters in the ‘cast’ column.
 Don’t worry about cleaning them.
 You can leave them as is.
-● The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars, accounting for inflation over time.
+The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars, accounting for inflation overtime.